OWASP/www-chapter-porto/README.md

-This is the OWASP Lisboa chapter pages.
+This is the OWASP Porto chapter pages.